 The dinner and awards ceremony was hosted as ever by leading Polish broadcaster Monika Zamachowska and was opened by special guest Pawel Tamborski, President of the Warsaw Stock Exchange.
 After dinner the legendary soul funk band Hot Chocolate took centre stage, lighting up a night of outstanding entertainment and hospitality, supported by acrobatic dance group Red Pop Dance Creator and DJ Trent, while earlier in the evening rising Polish stars Kuba & Sabina, the Mimellos and CEEQA stalwart Albert Kurowski kept the troops’ spirits high.
 Gala guests raised nearly 20,000 euros for children’s charity Fundacja Dziecięca Fantazja.

-The sector’s main industry awards are for business achievement across 18 countries in Central & Eastern Europe and Southeast Europe and are organised each year by CEE Insight Forum in association with the Financial Times to recognise business excellence and to showcase the achievements and opportunities of the New Europe real estate sector to the regional and international investment arena.
+The sector’s main industry awards are for business achievement across 18 countries in Central & Eastern Europe and Southeast Europe and are organised each year to recognise business excellence and to showcase the achievements and opportunities of the New Europe real estate sector to the regional and international investment arena.
 All aspects of the judging are rigorously supervised by globally trusted consultants Deloitte.

 Floreasca Park pushes boundaries in green building